Junbol-Frontend-Mentor/space-tourism-website/README.md

 - GitHub pages and React Router are not really good friends.

 - I still couldn't resolved the reload issue.
 So first aid extra 404 code was added.

+- First experience testing React and Typescript with Vitest = a nightmare 🤣

 ```